puntogris/posture-reminder-site/docs/help.md

 And we share your public profile that contains your name and experience to show in the ranking system.

-### If i close my account, is all my information deleted from the cloud?
+### Can i delete my account?
-Not at the moment, i'm planing in adding a delete all data button in the app for peace of mind.

-I don't store too much data about you, just the essential for authentication porpuses, so there is no need to worry.
+Yes!
+In the Settings menu, under Account, you have the option to permanently delete all of your account data.
+Please be aware that this action is irreversible and will result in the erasure of all your information from our servers.

 ## I have another question!